mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions.md

 **Each business facility has its own set of available orders** - some may let you craft or harvest items, or spend time to gain temporary buffs.
 These are facility-specific and are detailed on their descriptions on [[Bastions - Business Facilities]].

 ***Busy***.
 Some orders will specify they make you Busy.
 You can't be Busy with two things at once in a turn.
 If you issue an **Order: Craft**, and you're doing the crafting yourself, you'll be Busy.
+If your hirelings are crafting for you, you won't be busy; but they usually (before level 9) can only craft mundane items.

 Some examples:
 - **Trade.** Your Bastion earns coin through rents, enterprises, and sales.
-Baseline income per facility is **20 gp × character level**.
+Baseline income per Bastion is **20 gp × character level**.
 Facilities often add flat gp or % modifiers for **this turn**.
 - **Craft.** Start or advance a project (mundane or magical) on a facility with the appropriate Tools.
 See **[[Crafting]]** for time, assistants, tools, and Essence.
 - **Recruit / Empower / Harvest, etc.** Facility‑specific business orders which can give other regular play bonuses.